QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/_old.md

 <div class="row row-cols-md-2"><div>

-**Domain Controller** (DC): servers from which you can manage the organisation using ADDS.
-Any Windows server on which ADDS is installed is a Domain Controller.

-**Domain**: You don't need to own it <small>(in a real-world install, you should)</small>.
 When users will log in to the server, they will use `server/username`.

 ➡️ The `server` usually is `xxx.com` or `xxx` (alias).

 </div><div>

-**Objects**: users, computers, printers, shared folders, groups, organization units...

 **Security Groups**: they are used to group users, to apply permissions/GPO to everyone that is a member of this group.
 A user can be in multiple Groups.